Calgary C-Train journals

 The job we came to Calgary for has come to an end.

 The gowns are back into their safe place, the caps are back in the boxes, laying next to a multicolour mess of sashes, each colour promising a future career to a not fully developed human.

-Goodbye, graduates, I hope the illusion you felt on your first day of classes doesn’t vanish as fast as the winter days in Calgary.
+Goodbye, graduates, I hope the illusion you felt on your first day of class doesn’t vanish as fast as the winter days in Calgary.

 45th Street - 15:59

-A lonely bench, covered in snow that seems not to wait for nobody.
+A lonely bench, covered in snow that seems not to wait for anybody.